aws-samples/aws-bootstrap-kit-examples/source/3-landing-page-cicd/README.md

 ### Troubleshooting

-* If you get an CloudFormation Internal Failure error while deploying the stack, please check you have properly created the GITHUB_TOKEN secret
+* If you get a CloudFormation Internal Failure error while deploying the stack, please check you have properly created the GITHUB_TOKEN secret
 * If you get an error 400 message as a detailed error message when CodeBuild fails, please check you have properly modify your cdk.json file
 * If you get an error message stating *Cannot have more thant 1 builds in queue for the account* as a detailed error message when CodeBuild fails, please retry the step in CodePipeline.
-You are reaching a limit due to the fact that your AWS account is new.
-You can make a support request to increase the limit.
+You get this error because your AWS account is new.
+After a few retry, the limit will automatically increase.